The One That Got Away (British TV series)

-The One That Got Away is a British television crime drama series, first broadcast on BBC iPlayer.
-The series is an English-language adaptation of the Welsh-language show Cleddau, originally produced for S4C, which was first broadcast on 13 October 2024.
-The series premiered on 25 February 2025.
+The One That Got Away is a British crime drama television series that is an English-language adaptation of the Welsh-language show Cleddau, originally produced for S4C.
+The series premiered on 25 February 2025 on BBC One Wales.
+In October 2025, it was renewed for a second series.

 Premise

 The murder of student nurse Abby Rayner in the Welsh seaside town of Pembroke Dock bears the hallmarks of a double murder twelve years ago.
 The original investigative team of DI Ffion Lloyd and DS Rick Sheldon are reunited to help crack the case, but their own personal history, having been previously engaged, threatens to turn both of their worlds upside down.